 It’s not usually worth spending the money to repair a system that’s on its last legs, especially if it uses R22 refrigerant, as that’s being completely phased out by 2020, Carman said.

 “That’s like trying to repair a tape deck instead of getting an iPod,” he said.
 “You have to think about whether you’re mending something that’s going to be obsolete, even in its repaired state.”

 Keeping your HVAC system running well will require occasional maintenance over time.

-“Things like the capacitor, which is like the battery, or the contactors, which are like electrical switches, are basic repairs,” said Carman.
+“Things like the capacitor, which is like the battery, or the contractors, which are like electrical switches, are basic repairs,” said Carman.
 “But when you encounter leaks in the coils or the compressor starts giving you issues, those are considerable repairs and you wouldn’t necessarily want to do it.”

-Exhausted with paying an arm and a leg for HVAC repairs, only to have the system fail again next month?
+Exhausted with paying an arm and a leg for HVAC repairs, only to have the system break down again next month?
 Ask Service Experts about the benefits of their exclusive Advantage Program where you can subscribe to home comfort from a new, high-efficiency HVAC system with no down payment, no repair charges ever for labor or parts and no cost annual maintenance.

 Source: Get Creative, a division of USA Today